 The smallest of the three former capitals of Ethiopia, Lalibela is a charming highland town surrounded by mountainous country - but it's the collection of 12th century churches which draws the crowds.

 Travel not recommended during the rainy season

 Lalibela is often the highlight of any Ethiopia tour.
-This small hillside town is known for its labyrinthine collection of ancient rock-hewn churches, truly fascinating to visit.
+This small hillside town is famous for its labyrinthine collection of ancient rock-hewn churches: truly fascinating to visit.

-Lalibela is a charming highland town surrounded by mountainous country including Mount Abune Yoseph.
-It is the smallest of the three former capitals of Ethiopia.
-Its heyday was the 12th-13th century when 13 awe-inspiring churches built during the 12th-13th centuries are the main drawcard.
-These include the spectacular St Georges church which is set away from the others.
+Lalibela is a charming highland town surrounded by mountainous country, including Mount Abune Yoseph.
+But it is the smallest of the three former capitals of Ethiopia.
+Its heyday was the 12th-13th century when 13 awe-inspiring rock-hewn churches were built.
+So these are the main drawcard, topped by the spectacular St Georges church on the outskirts of the town.

 These tiny pink-tinged sandstone churches are partially submerged underground.
 You access them via tunnels and narrow gorges.
 Unlike many World Heritage sites, these hand-crafted churches are in constant use.
 Church ceremonies for white-robed pilgrims are a constant feature.
 Tourism plays second fiddle - as it should.